WildPetScience/Specification/PLAN.md

 * The speed of the animal will be computed using differences in displacement to produce (v,t) values, graphed as a measure of activity.

-More sophisticated analysis may be further be produced such as the most common transition chains of the animal moving from zone to zone.
+More sophisticated analysis may further be produced such as the most common transition chains of the animal moving from zone to zone.

 ## Vlad